By Holli Fourniquet

 According to a recent study, most of us are spending half as much time outside as compared to only 20 years ago.
 It claims that doing outside activities such as hiking is good for the mind, body, and soul.
 The research showed that hiking clears your head, makes you more creative, boosts your focus, and recharges your mind’s battery.

-With temperatures getting lower by the day, it’s the perfect time to get out of the air conditioning and get back outside again.
+With temperatures getting warmer by the day, it’s the perfect time to get out and get outside.
 New adventures await you!

 Many people don’t know that Tyler is home to more than 1,000 acres of parkland comprised of 27 city parks, and that doesn’t even include the Tyler State Park!
 Hikers from all over the region enjoy the area’s ample places to explore, ranging in all intensity levels.